winobes/winobes.github.io/_posts/2018-09-18-kinds-of-semantic-variation.md

 everyone knows it (and so on).

 Common ground needs to be _based_ on something.
+There needs to be some reason to belive everyone is on the same page.
-For example, if we watch a tennis match together, certain facts, such as who won the match, are _grounded_ (i.e. part of the common ground) between us.
+For example, if you and I were to watch a tennis match together, certain facts such as who won the match are _grounded_ (i.e. part of the common ground) between us.
 The event of watching the match serves as a _basis_ for this common ground.
-This is what's called a _perceptual basis_---it's something that we both percieved and percieved each other perceiving.
+This is what's called a _perceptual basis_ since it's part of the event that we were both there and saw eachother there.

 There's another kind of basis called a _communal basis_.
 A communial basis grounds knowledge based on belonging to a the same community.
-For example, a nurse may assume that a doctor knows difference between a humerus and a femur _based_ on the fact that they both belong to the same community of medical professionals.
+For example, a nurse may assume that a doctor knows difference between a humerus and a femur _based_ on their joint membership in a community of medical professionals.

 Communial bases are what we rely on to ground linguistic knowledge, such as, (surprise!) the meanings of words.
+In this framework, languages, dialects, the jargon shared by communites of practice, the unique set of inside jokes that you refer to when speaking with your immediate family or a close circle of friends---all these things are the same _kind_ of thing as far as common ground is concerned.

-In this framework, _speech communities_ come first (conceptually, at least) and _languages_ are just the linguistic common ground of the speech community.
+So, speech _communities_ come first (conceptually, at least) and _languages_ are just the linguistic common ground of the speech community.
-For example, English is the linguistic common ground between the community of English speakers.
-This might seem a little circular, but I promise it's not any more circular than doing it the other way around.

-The nice thing about this is that we can also explain differences in meaning that exist _within_ a language (as we classically understand it).
+There are definitely things left unexplained by this framing, and I'm interested in exploring some of them.

-[example of speech community word]
+For one thing, no speech community is homogenious.
+If a speech community is a group of people sharing a linguistic common ground,  what accounts for the diversity of language use we see _within_ communities?
+That comes next.

 [^1]: e.g., Clark, Herbert H. _Using Language_.
 Cambridge University Press, 1996.

 ## Three - Stylistic diversity

-People also have their own unique linguistic style.
 Usually when we think of lingustic style it has to do with word choice, or maybe something about how people tend to construct sentences syntactically---the sorts of things that contribute to tone and register.
 But I think that poeple also use words to mean different things on an individual basis.

-I'm not sure this example is going to be teribly convincing, but I'll give it a try.
-My Dad routinely uses the word _orange_ to refer to objects with hues ranging anywhere from highlighter yellow to hot pink.
-I don't know why, exactly.
-Maybe it has something to do with his chromatic perception.
-But you press him on it he'll agknowledge that he realizes it isn't exactly orange.
-What matters here, though, is that he's not using the word _orange_ because of some convention in an established speech community or anything like that, that's just how _he_ uses the word.
-And because it's _close enough_ to what people conventionally think of as orange, it usually (with some notable exceptions) works out.

-Barbara Johnstone's has an example in _The Linguistic Individual_ that I think fits too
+Barbara Johnstone's has an example in _The Linguistic Individual_ that I think fits.[^2]

 > I once stayed with my sister during a week when, just having moved to
 > a new twon, she made onumber of phone calls inquiring about goods